 If you really want to get your portfolio back where it was before the market turned south -- much less to where it would have been if the market hadn't turned at all -- you'll have to start buying.

 Buy and hold and buy

-Many big-name stocks deserve their haircuts.
-Companies like Citigroup
+But many big-name stocks deserved their haircuts.
+Companies like AIG

 - Superior business models.